cursusdb/cursusdb/readme.md

 ```

 Default sync time is 10 minutes and can be configured with yaml config ``replication-sync-time`` the node will sync its data to its configured “replicas”.
 If original node shuts down or is not available a replica will be used, if a replica is not available another available replica will be used(a node can configure multiple replicas).
 On original node startup will sync with the latest used replica.
-Simple.
-I’m drawing it out, I’ve started the implementation of it and well it should all be set with documentation and more shortly.
-Whats your thoughts?

 ## Query Language
 Case-sensitive..
 Keep it lowercase as the example.